HyperL0gL0g/authenza/README.md

 #  :octocat: About:

 **Authenza** is the  name of the platform(web+mobile) which focuses on providing Two - Factor Authentication Services to organisations facing privacy issues and to organisations who want to upgrade from single-layer authorization to multi-layer authorization.
+**Authenza** is a simplified implementation of an Identity as a Service(IDaaS) product.
+IDaas or Identity as a service is a SaaS-based IAM offering that allows organizations to manage authentication and access controls to provide secure access to their growing number of software and SaaS applications. **Authenza** implements Bio-metric Multi-Factor Authentication using your regular Android device, making authentication and authorization experience more simpler and easily adaptable.

-# Motivation:
+# Motivation: :bulb:

-After the  "Internet Boom",  the number of internet users has been increasing exponentially ([look here](https://www.internetlivestats.com/)) , and with that the data stored in the cloud has also been increasing exponentially.In the Modern Age , privacy of the user's data  is of utmost importance.Privacy is one of those fields where there is no scope of any compromise.
+After the  "Internet Boom",  the number of internet users has been increasing exponentially ([look here](https://www.internetlivestats.com/)) , and with that the data stored in the cloud :cloud: has also been increasing exponentially.In the Modern Age , privacy of the user's data  is of utmost importance.Privacy is one of those fields where there is no scope of any compromise.
 Gone are those days where a single layer of security was enough to ensure proper security .
 Two - Facctor Authentication is the modern and advanced way of ensuring complete privacy of data.With two factor authentication the user is the sole owner of his/her data .